DansDesigns/NexOS/README.md

 NexOS is a custom, systemd-free Linux operating system built on Devuan GNU/Linux, designed as the foundation for the [Alternix](https://github.com/DansDesigns/Alternix) desktop environment.
-Instead of installing Devuan and then running the Alternix installer as a separate step, NexOS bundles the whole thing into one ISO: boot it, answer a few questions, reboot into Alternix.

-It also compiles the seL4 microkernel from source during installation, optimised for your exact CPU (`-march=native`), and installs it to `/opt/sel4/`.
+It also incorporates the seL4 microkernel from source during installation, optimised for your exact CPU (`-march=native`), and installs it to `/opt/sel4/`.